 Adult coloring books have become extremely popular among adults of all ages, and they carry many research-supported health benefits for caregivers and seniors alike.
 Gift a book of designs that would speak to your relative’s interests—nautical scenes, flowers, animals, cityscapes.
+You can even try finding coloring books for seniors that are especially designed for senior citizens and older adults.
 The possibilities are endless.
 And how much fun would it be to have a coloring/painting date with Grandma once a week?

 This season and always, give the gift of staying in touch through tech!
 Find more Christmas presents for seniors among GreatCall’s user-friendly options.

 Enjoy this article?
-Leave a comment with your gift ideas below or share this article on social!
+Leave a comment with your gift ideas for senior citizens below or share this article on social!